Skip to content Skip to footer navigation

 multicooker on kitchen bench

-Perfectly fluffy steamed rice, slow-cooked curries, melt-in-your mouth pressure-cooked lamb shanks... whichever delicious recipe you want to whip up in the kitchen, there's a good chance a multi-cooker can help you out.
+Perfectly fluffy steamed rice, slow-cooked curries, melt-in-your-mouth pressure-cooked lamb shanks, crispy air-fried hot chips... whichever delicious recipe you want to whip up in the kitchen, there's a good chance a multi-cooker can help you out.

-It's a one-size-fits-all solution that can replace multiple appliances in your kitchen, free up space in the cupboard and save you precious time.
+It's a multi-talented, multi-function solution that can replace a number of appliances in your kitchen, expand your cooking repertoire and save you precious time.

 We look at the pros and cons to help you decide if you need this versatile kitchen hero in your life.